apache/tvm/docs/langref/relay_type.rst

 We have briefly introduced types while detailing the the expression language of Relay, but have not yet described the type system.
-Relay is a statically typed and type-inferred language, allowing programs to be typed with a minimal requirement of explicit type information.
+Relay is a statically typed and type-inferred language, allowing programs to be typed with a minimal requirement of explicit type annotations.

-Static types are useful when performing compiler optimizations because they communicate properties about the data we manipulate, such as runtime shape, data layout, and storage without needing to run the program.
-Additionally, static typing is useful for determining the
+Static types are useful when performing compiler optimizations because they communicate properties about the data a program manipulates, such as runtime shape, data layout, and storage, without needing to run the program.

-Relay's type system features a form of depending typing for shapes to replace the dynamic shape inference used in NNVM and most other machine learning IRs.
-Treating tensor shapes as types allows Relay to perform more powerful reasoning at compile time; in particular, Relay can statically reason about operations whose output shapes vary based on the input shapes in complex ways.
-Statically reasoning about shapes in this manner allows Relay to be ahead-of-time compiled and provides much more information about tensors for optimizations furhter in the compilation pipeline.
+Relay's type system features a form of dependent typing for shapes.
+Treating tensor shapes as types allows Relay to perform more powerful reasoning at compile time;
+in particular, Relay can statically reason about operations whose output shapes vary based on the input shapes in complex ways.
+Casting shape inference as a type inference problem allows Relay to infer the shapes of all tensors at compile time, including in programs that use branching and function calls.

+Statically reasoning about shapes in this manner allows Relay to be ahead-of-time compiled and provides much more information about tensors for optimizations further in the compilation pipeline.
+Such optimizations can be implemented as passes, which are Relay-to-Relay AST transformations, and may use the inferred types (e.g., shape information) for making decisions about program transformations.
+For instance, `src/relay/pass/fuse_ops.cc` gives an implementation of a pass that uses inferred tensor shapes to replace invocations of operators in a Relay program with fused operator implementations.

 Reasoning about tensor types in Relay is encoded using type relations, which means that the bulk of type checking in Relay is constraint solving (ensuring that all type relations are satisfied at call sites).
-Type relations offer a flexible and relatively simple way of making the power of dependent typing available in Relay without greatly increasing the complexity of Relay's type AST.
+Type relations offer a flexible and relatively simple way of making the power of dependent typing available in Relay without greatly increasing the complexity of Relay's type system.

 Types
 =====